binocarlos/powerstrip-weave/README.md

 ## shutdown

-To shutdown cleanly (i.e. close the plugin / weave and remove the wait-for-weave volume container):
+To shutdown cleanly (i.e. close the adapter / weave and remove the wait-for-weave volume container):

 ```bash
 $ docker run --rm \